Paper-Proof/paperproof/README.md

 cd app; yarn dev
 ```

-3. Toggle the view with "Toggle Tactic Tree" command (Ctrl+Shift+P) or open in browser on
+3. Toggle the view with "Tactic Tree: Toggle" command (Ctrl+Shift+P) or open in browser on
 http://localhost:3000

 ## Reload